 The Secret Rooftop Above Restoration Hardware

-A couple of years ago my friend was showing me around town and couldn’t wait to take me to the secret rooftop above the flagship store of Restoration Hardware, located in West Hollywood.
+A couple of years ago my friend was showing me around town and told me he has one of the best secrets of Los Angeles.
+He couldn’t wait to take me to the secret rooftop above the flagship store of Restoration Hardware, located in West Hollywood.
 The rooftop is free to visit and you can ever BYO lunch to kick back and take in the views.
 It is still one of my favourite finds in Los Angeles and even most locals don’t know about it!

 Stay in Redondo Beach